 Tight chest and hip flexor muscles pull the body forward, forcing the spine into flexion.
 Yoga poses that focus on spinal and hip extension, like upward facing dog and low lunge, open the front body, and counter slouching.

-What are the mental benefits of yoga?
+The mental benefits of Yoga

 Yoga is known for its ability to ease stress and promote relaxation.
 Multiple studies have shown that it can decrease the secretion of cortisol, the primary stress hormone.